cldwalker/machinetag.js/README.markdown

 Demo
 ====
-The demo uses both plugins to display a machine tag tree.
-To try the demo:
+The plugin comes with two demos, demo/index.html and demo/flickr.html.
+The first uses a local json while the latter uses a flickr json feed.
+The demos uses both jquery plugins to display a machine tag tree.
+To try the demos:

 1. Be online since it uses google's jquery library.
 2. Copy jquery.machineTag.js and jquery.machineTagTree.js to demo/javascripts
-3. Open demo/index.html in your browser.
+3. Open either demo/index.html or demo/flickr.html in your browser.

 License
 =======